 Greetings from New England

-Although Crayfish , like beavers, are of course not fish, but as the only native representatives of the invertebrates, which from time to time on our menus we do the same as the monks and serve them to you together with our other native aquatic creatures.
+Although Crayfish , like beavers, are of course not fish, but as the only native representatives of the invertebrates, which from time to time on our menus frolic, we do as the monks do and serve them to you together with our other native aquatic inhabitants.

-In fact, the popular dish on the menus in this country crayfish but mostly not a native species.
-Europe also has native crayfish species, but these have been overfishing In many parts of the continent, the crayfish was brought to the brink of extinction long ago.
-In order to fill the ecological niche and maintain the economic factor of crayfish, the from America originating "Crayfish" released into the wild.
-Even if the intentions were, as is often the case, good, the immigrants only further displaced the few remaining native species of crab in many places.
+In fact, the popular dish on menus in this country crayfish but mostly not a native species.
+Although Europe also has native crayfish species, these have been Overfishing brought to the brink of extinction in large parts of the continent long ago.
+In order to fill the ecological niche and maintain the economic factor of crayfish, the from America originating “Crayfish” released into the wild.
+Even though the intentions were, as is often the case, good, the migrants only further displaced the few remaining native crayfish species in many places.

-As with fish, the catch of crayfish is also subject to a fishing license needed and the native species due to their small number sometimes under species protection .
-The season begins end of June and lasts until October The preparation of the shellfish is the same as for the more well-known, much larger Lobsters .
-Unlike in the past, however, shellfish are not always necessarily boiled alive but killed directly before cooking.
-It is necessary that the animals are kept stay alive because dead crustacean flesh quickly harmful bacteria settle and multiply and the animals therefore become intolerant to humans very quickly after their death.
+As with fish, crayfish are caught a fishing license required and the native species due to their small number sometimes under species protection .
+The season begins End of June and lasts until October The preparation of the shellfish is the same as for the more well-known, much larger Lobsters .
+Unlike in the past, shellfish today are not always necessarily boiled alive but killed directly before cooking.
+It is necessary that the animals are kept until the cooking process stay alive because dead crustacean meat quickly harmful bacteria settle and multiply and the animals therefore become intolerant to humans very quickly after their death.

 ➡️ Buy Vidalia Onion Fig Sauce from Stonewall Kitchen